IGVF-DACC/igvf-metadata-submitter/README.md

 ## Settings

-Can configure the submitter either globally or for a specific sheet.
+You can configure the submitter either globally or for a specific sheet.

 ### Authorization

 Authorize on ENCODE and IGVF portal.
-Get a username/password pair from Profile menu.
+Get a username/password pair from portal's `Profile` menu.

 ### Endpoints